bergstee/bambulabs_api/README.md

     printer.disconnect()
 ```

+## Known Limitations

+* X1 Printers are not fully supported yet - camera integration is not yet implemented (for api versions < 2.7.0 please see the [No Camera Example](/examples/Basic/basic_no_camera.py)).
+* H2D printers have not been tested yet.

 ## Development

 If you want to contribute to the development of this API or run it in a development environment, follow these steps: